pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/develop-application/develop-application.md

     </copy>
     ```

-    >The class has only one method *getAllGreetings* which returns a list with greetings in different languages.
-While copying the code, be sure to add the necessary package name on top of class.
+    >The class has only one method *getAllGreetings* which returns a list of greetings in different languages.
+While copying the code, be sure to add the necessary package name on top of the class.

 7. Build and run the application: